 A few years ago, Diane Presler had me research web hosts for her educational project Learn HTML with Song.
 I ended up with five solid hosts.
 One was bought out, one went under.
-Of the other three remaining, Stablehost was the most affordable, so that’s the one I’ve used when I set up a new hosts for a clients.
+Of the other three remaining, Stablehost was the most affordable, so that’s the one I used when I set up a new hosts for a clients.

 (If you’re wondering about the other recommended hosts that came out of the research, they were GeekStorage and Liquid Web.
 I’m not endorsing them only because I have more experience with the companies below, but they are probably also fine choices [Liquid Web is costly]).

 Stablehost doesn’t have chat support, so you will have to wait for an email reply.
 But those replies are always thoroughly competent and knowledgeable.
 I’ve worked with them for years and never had one complaint.
-This is the company I have used for most of my clients.
+This is the company I used for most of my clients before I discovered GreenGeeks.

 As an affiliate for Stablehost, if you use the code futureisfiction at checkout, I get a referral bonus and you’ll get a 50% discount on your first purchase.

 Click the banner below if you want to purchase hosting with Stablehost.

 While working with Kristen Caven I’ve gotten to know the GreenGeeks web host and I liked it so much I signed up to become an affiliate.
 Their customer support is fast and effective.
-No discount on sign up, but they’re affordable.
+No discount on sign up, but their standard price can’t be beat.
 They offer staging and even give you one free domain.
 And they offset all their carbon emissions!

 Where to Purchase Your Domain